 1. Effect on Cost of Living

 The difference between living in New York City versus Tulsa is a lot more than simply geography.
-Certain locations around the United States and world are just more expensive than others.
+Certain locations around the United States and world are just more expensive than others, for example when you hire movers Los Angeles you may find that the price is much more affordable than hiring movers at New York City.

 Based on popularity, geographical features, and often times cultural, entertainment and job opportunities, certain cities don’t come cheap.
 In many cases, living in a city with a higher cost of living means that you’ll likely pay more for many expenses from housing to transportation to daily expenses like food.